parsaCr766295/Rock-Paper-Scissors-Game-with-Python-and-Tkinter/README.md

 # Rock-Paper-Scissors Game with Python and Tkinter

 This is a simple Rock-Paper-Scissors game implemented in Python with a graphical user interface using Tkinter.
+This project implements a classic Rock-Paper-Scissors game using Python's Tkinter library for a user-friendly graphical user interface (GUI).

 ## Description